bonilab/covid19-reopening-RI-MA-PA/README.md

 ## Instructions

 This repository contains two main directories, `./Aug2021` and `./Nov2020`.
-These correspond to data, source code, and results for the accepted version of this manuscript and an earlier preprint, respectively.
+These folders contain supplementary materials for the *accepted version* of this manuscript and an *earlier preprint*, respectively.

 The `./Aug2021` directory contains several subfolders: